http-feeds/http-feeds/README.md

 HTTP feeds is a specification for polling events over HTTP:

-- An HTTP Feed provides a HTTP GET endpoint
+- An HTTP feed provides a HTTP GET endpoint
 - Returns a chronological sequence of events or aggregate updates
 - Serialized in [CloudEvents](https://github.com/cloudevents/spec) event format `application/cloudevents-batch+json`
 - As batched results